Science Debunks 7 of the Biggest Myths About a Good Marriage

 Relationship researchers John Gottman and Julie Gottman break down what's myth and what's real in a good marriage.

-Analytics and data don’t sound like a formula for romance, but John Gottman, PhD, has devoted 40 years to figuring out the math that makes relationships work.
+Analytics and data don’t sound like a formula for romance or a good marriage, but John Gottman, PhD, has devoted 40 years to figuring out the math that makes relationships work.
 In his “Love Lab” at the University of Washington, he has analyzed how couples communicate verbally and nonverbally and followed them for years to find out if the relationships survive.
 More than 200 published articles later, he claims to be able to predict the outcome of a relationship with up to 94 percent accuracy.
 Dubbed “the Einstein of Love” by Psychology Today, Gottman—along with his wife and research partner, Julie Gottman—now teaches other marriage therapists the most common misunderstandings about love based on observations from the Love Lab.